|

 • thin slices of carrots for the mouth shape and whiskers.

-Pop your lion king pizza back into the oven for 5-8 minutes, or until the cheese is melted and bubbly!
+Pop your Lion King pizza back into the oven for 5-8 minutes, or until the cheese is melted and bubbly!

 Enjoy!
 Do your kids like to help out in the kitchen?
 What are some of your favorite recipes to make with young children?